tflearn/tflearn/README.md

 To install TFLearn, the easiest way is to run

-For the bleeding edge version:
+For the bleeding edge version (recommended):
 ```python
 pip install git+https://github.com/tflearn/tflearn.git
 ```